elrukn/Bicycle/Readme.md

 ## Usage

-Once you have the project set up, you can use the `SimpleBicycleCommand` and `BrokenBicycleCommand` commands to interact with the `Bicycle` class.
+Once you have the project set up, you can use the `SimpleBicycleCommand` and `BrokenBicycleCommand` commands to see how they interact with the `Bicycle` class.

-Here's how to run the `SimpleBicycleCommand`:
+### `SimpleBicycleCommand`
+- console command named app:simpleBicycle is declared in the SimpleBicycleCommand class, which accepts optional arguments to modify properties of the bicycle.
+- uses dependency injection to get an instance of a Bicycle class.
+- when the command is executed, if the arguments are provided, they are used to modify the bicycle, and if they are valid, the details of the modified bicycle are printed.
+If they are not valid, an error message is displayed, and the command fails.
+- the class also returns the final status of the command with Command::SUCCESS or Command::FAILURE.

 Without arguments (uses default values)